Chicago Science Festival

 Scientists and engineers are making incredible advances in building prosthetic limbs.
 You can test out examples of different types of prosthetic arms and get your questions answered by folks from the Rehabilitation Institute of Chicago and Northwestern University.

 The Oleo sponge was invented at Argonne National Laboratory.
 It is the only reusable sponge in the world that can selectively pick up oil from water and leave all the water behind.
 The first public demonstration of the revolutionary device will be at Science Fest – come see for yourself!

 Bugs are full of protein and they are much more sustainable than livestock.
 Taste-test some fried meal worms or cookies made with cricket flour and learn how bugs are the superfood of the future.

 Solar power is one of the most sustainable forms of energy, and solar panels are becoming cheaper by the day.
-Learn about how the sun can power your home and save you money.
+Check out a solar panel up close to see how they’re built and really understand how the sun can power your home and save you money.

 Researchers from Fermilab will take you into a virtual reality experience of neutrino research.
 This is an extraordinary opportunity to learn about particle physics research in an entirely new way!

 Genetically Modified Potatoes